 When rampant industrialization enveloped the United States, access to or owning a dairy cow became difficult.
 Hence, the country started delivering milk bottles to its citizens directly at their doorstep.
 This was not an easy task.
 Refrigeration back in the day was an extremely expensive proposition and milk is prone to perishing, therefore home delivery of milk to thousands of American households became a daily activity.
 Another early reference to food delivery would be India’s Dabbawalas.
 When the city of Mumbai became a hub of employment in 1890s, the responsibility of delivering hot meals to a huge population of hardworking individuals fell upon the shoulders of the brave Dabbawalas.
 No matter the weather, they made it sure to deliver food.
 From planning routes to multi-drop deliveries, Dabbawals did it all by themselves.

-The evolution of the food delivery industry is a testament to technological progress.
+The evolution of the food delivery industry is a testament to technological progress and one of the major reason behind fast-evolving food delivery trends..
 From traditional milk runs and Dabbalawals to pizzas being delivered by drones, the food delivery industry came a long, long way.